Our Essential Services

 Unless you are a citizen of New Zealand, working in Australia as a foreigner will most likely require a visa.
-You will need to figure out which type is best for you and your employment situation.
-The good news is that Australia has several visa types for all kinds of workers, including highly-skilled workers, specialized workers, entrepreneurs, and business owners.
+Australia has several different visa types for all kinds of workers, including highly-skilled workers, specialized workers, entrepreneurs, and business owners.
 Each visa has its own set of unique requirements which are outlined on Australia’s Home Affairs website.
 Most likely, your job will need to be on the skilled occupation list for you to be issued a work permit.

 Best Way to Get a Job in Australia as a Foreigner

-If you are wondering how to apply for a job in Australia, the best step to take is to get online and begin searching.
-This is the easiest route to take, especially if you are still abroad and have not relocated yet.
+If you are wondering how to apply for a job in Australia, the best step to take is to begin your search online.
+This is the easiest route, especially if you are still abroad and have not relocated yet.
 Job opportunities in Australia for foreigners could be in the education, healthcare, maintenance, or public sector.
 Relevant job search websites include:

-Once you have bookmarked a few positions that you are interested in applying for, you will want to ensure you have an Australian-style CV and cover letter prepared.
+Once you have bookmarked a few positions that you are interested in, you will want to ensure you have an Australian-style CV and cover letter prepared.
 When working on these two documents, note that it is essential for your material to be written in Australian English.
 Australian English varies from American spelling and is much closer to British spelling.

-Australian resumes also do not require a professional headshot attached to them, which may be the norm in other countries.
+- Australian resumes also do not require a professional headshot attached to them.

-Australians use reverse-chronological order (your most recent or current job first) on resumes.
-Accompany each job entry with the dates of employment, description of responsibilities, and achievements.
+- When listing your work experience, use reverse-chronological order (your most recent or current job first) and accompany each entry with the dates of employment, description of responsibilities, and achievements.

-Following your work experience, you can list your education in the same manner: reverse-chronological order including dates, the name of the school, and your major/minor/specialization and degree/certificate.
-You can also add any significant achievements and awards.
+- List your education in the same manner: reverse-chronological order and include dates, the name of the school, and your major/minor/specialization and degree/certificate.

-Other sections of an Australian resume can include skills, volunteer experience, and references.
-Contact information for references is not required here, just a note stating they are available upon request (see below for more details on professional references).
+Other sections to include if relevant are: significant achievements and awards, skills, volunteer experience, and references.
+Contact information for references is not required, but add a note stating they are available upon request (see below for more details on professional references).

 Cover Letter Tips